 HIV replication, the CD4 cells are destroyed.
 As more and more cells are killed,

 the body loses the ability to fight many infections.
-If the number of CD4 cells
+If the number of CD4 cells in the bloodstream

 falls below 200 per cubic millimeter, or if some other special conditions occur,